MicrosoftDocs/msteams-docs/msteams-platform/resources/resource-overview.md

 ---
 # Resources

-All the nitty-gritty details you need to design and build a Teams app including the design guide and a manifest reference
+All the nitty-gritty details you need to design and build a Teams app including the design guide and a manifest reference.

 ## What you'll find here